roll/example-docker-cloud/README.md

 - EXAMPLE--messenger--PRODUCTION

-**Store all your stack files in `stacks` directory so it will be pushed to Docker Cloud automatically by `scripts/push-stacks.py` script**
+**Store all your stack files in `stacks` directory so it will be pushed to Docker Cloud automatically by `scripts/push-stacks.py` script.**

 We recommend to use nouns for auto restarting applications like `messanger` and use verb form like `make-database-migration` for one time scripts